Alan Rickman once said "I do not play villains... I play very interesting people."

-American Indians would prefer you not call them "Native Americans."
+American Indians would prefer you not call them "Native Americans".
 Call them by their tribal identities (Seminole, Arapaho, Comanche, etc.).
-Or if that's too much, call them "First Nations," or "Native people," or even "American Indians".
+Or if that's too much, call them "First Nations", or "Native people", or even "American Indians".
 But don't call them "Native Americans".
+Many, however don't care as long as you do not call them by a wrong tribal name or the name of a professional sports team from Maryland.

-Inuit people don't like to be called Eskimo, but non-Inuit northern tribes (such as the Yupik of Alaska) don't like having their name subsumed.
+Inuit people don't like to be called Eskimo, but non-Inuit northern tribes (such as the Yup'ik of Alaska) don't like having their name subsumed.note The use of "Inuit" became accepted in Canada partly because all of that country's Arctic peoples are indeed Inuit.
+The same holds true in Greenland.
+This is not the case in Alaska.

-Here's a supercut video an intrepid fan made of every time CBS analyst Phil Simms said "football" during a single telecast of an NFL game.
+Here's a supercut video an intrepid fan made of every time CBS analyst Phil Simms said "football" during a single telecast of an NFL game.note The game, for the curious, was a 2012 Thanksgiving Day matchup between the Detroit Lions and Houston Texans.
+It was not an especially unusual or important game, although it did go into overtime.
 (Total count: 58.)

 Baseball announcers, by contrast, will often call entire games without mentioning the name of the sport.
 Instead, it's "the ballgame", "the ballpark", "the ballplayers", etc.

 An inversion occurs in real life with the Super Bowl.
-"Super Bowl" is a trademarked phrase and can't be used in advertising without a nod from the NFL, hence the alternate term "The Big Game."
+"Super Bowl" is a trademarked phrase, hence the alternate term "The Big Game."

-Many pro sports teams have gold as an official color.
+Many pro and college sports teams have gold as an official color.
 Almost none have yellow as an official color ("yellow" can also mean cowardly).
-Even teams whose shade of "gold" is very obviously yellow, like the Pittsburgh Steelers, Oakland Athletics, Green Bay Packers, LA Lakers, and so on.
+Even teams whose shade of "gold" is very obviously yellow, like the Pittsburgh Steelers, Oakland Athletics, Green Bay Packers, Los Angeles Lakers, and so on.
 Do not refer to those teams' colors as "yellow" around ardent fans; they will quickly correct you.
-The dictinction probably arose from heraldic conventions, where yellow is referred to as or (gold).
+The distinction probably arose from heraldic conventions, where yellow is referred to as or (gold).

-Billy Birmingham on his The Twelfth Man sports and commentary parody CD's has an example where one commentator refers to the Australian Cricket team playing in "Canary Yellow."
+Billy Birmingham, on one of his The Twelfth Man sports and commentary parody CDs, has an example where one commentator refers to the Australian cricket team playing in "Canary Yellow."
 He is quickly rebuked:

 The University of Michigan, whose colors are to sane people "yellow and blue", is very insistent that the proper term is "MAIZE and blue".

 For the 2012 PGA Championship, any sandy area was literally called a "sandy area" by the announcers as opposed to the more common "bunker" or "sandtrap".
-This served a purpose though—to use the word "bunker" or "sandtrap" would explicitly imply the sand as a hazard (where golfers can't ground their club, remove loose impediments such as pebbles, etc.), but local rules for the tournament and prior events at that course state that all sandy areas were not to be treated as hazards.
+This was caused by a distinction within the rules of golf—to use the word "bunker" or "sandtrap" would explicitly imply the sand as a hazard (where golfers can't ground their club, remove loose impediments such as pebbles, etc.), but local rules for the tournament stated that sandy areas were not to be treated as hazards.

 And because Augusta National's television contract with CBS runs from year to year, they retain a great deal of control over how the tournament is presented and even what announcers can — and can't — work on the broadcasts.
 One CBS commentator, Jack Whitaker, made the mistake of referring to a "mob" of patrons during a '60s Masters telecast, and was effectively barred from the event for many years thereafter.
 CBS' Gary McCord received a lifetime ban from the course for jokingly comparing the greens to a bikini wax.

-It was once common for American broadcast and print media to refer to the third golf major of the year as the "British Open".
-At some point in the '90s somebody from the Royal & Ancient must have sent a memo out, because the event is now routinely called "The Open Championship" on both sides of the pond.
+It was once common for American broadcast and print media to refer to the third golf major of the year as the "British Open", while the European media referred to it as "The Open Championship".
+This changed around the Turn of the Millennium, when the latter use caught on over on the left side of the pond.

 U.S. Marines prefer to be called "Marines" rather than "soldiers."
 Those who have been honorably discharged also reject the phrase "ex-Marine," because "Once a Marine, always a Marine."
 "Retired", "veteran", "inactive", and so on are variously preferred.